qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Events

-This section describes the events that can be fired by a Qiy Node.
+This section describes the [Server-Sent Events](https://en.wikipedia.org/wiki/Server-sent_events)-events that can be fired by a Qiy Node and catched by a client using [Start listening to events](#start-listening-to-events).

 ### Connected to Router Event